 Red Oak Montessori School, established in 1998, is located in Franklin, NH and currently serves families from several surrounding communities.
 We are a non-profit preschool and kindergarten educating children ages 2.9 to 6 years old.
-Red Oak offers an extended day program in order to assist families who need care beyond the typical school day.
-New next year, Red Oak is offering an extended day kindergarten program to children who attend local public schools and have a desire for an afternoon kindergarten program as well.
+Red Oak offers an extended day program in order to assist families who need care beyond the typical school day and an extended day kindergarten program to children who attend local public schools.
 Please contact our school if you are interested in learning more about what we have to offer.

 At Red Oak, we follow the tried and true philosophy of Dr. Maria Montessori.
 We believe that each child has an intrinsic desire to learn.
 Our prepared environment encourages children to explore, create and feel pride in all that they do.
-Children are free to work independently, cooperatively or with a teacher as they see fit.
+Children are free to work independently, cooperatively or with a teacher.
 Our goal is to foster caring, thoughtful self-directed learners.
 The heart of our school follows in Dr. Montessori’s words: “Help me do it, by myself”.